First published in August 2024

 Rather than reverting to your previous spending habits, redirect your monthly payments into a longer-term investment (and remember to increase your contributions in line with your salary increases to account for lifestyle inflation).
 This way, you continue with the new habit, which builds your investment resilience.
 If you do have an emergency and need to spend some of the emergency fund, you can then easily redirect your debit order until you have replenished the spend.

 Ultimately, you should aim for your emergency fund to be sufficiently sized to buy you enough time to manage and recover from a crisis without the need to dip into your long-term investments.
-It is not prudent to rely on long-term investments – including the soon-to-be accessible savings component of your retirement funds – as they are specifically intended to meet long-term goals and are typically invested accordingly, with relatively high equity exposure.
+It is not prudent to rely on long-term investments – including the savings component of your retirement funds – as they are specifically intended to meet long-term goals and are typically invested accordingly, with relatively high equity exposure.

 While equities are the best way to ensure your portfolio beats inflation over the long term, market ups and downs are to be expected.
 This means that equities are not well suited for short-term savings or emergency funds, because if you need cash during a market downturn, you may be forced to sell at a low, locking in losses.
 An appropriately invested emergency fund can help you avoid this scenario.